Melwood: History

 Liverpool moved into the facility in the 1950s, after previously training on the Anfield grass.
 This was having a detrimental effect on the pitch and a decision was eventually made to take over a few football pitches in the West Derby area of the city.
 However, by the end of the decade, the training base had significantly deteriorated.
 When manager Bill Shankly arrived in 1959, the three playing fields and adjoining pavilion had not been maintained and the pitches were overgrown.
 In his autobiography, Shankly described it as a “sorry wilderness”.
 On seeing what looked like two huge bomb craters in one of the playing surfaces, he asked “have the Germans been here?”

 Shankly and his staff subsequently sought to transform Melwood into a top-class training facility.
 He introduced the five-a-side games that defined his "pass and move, keep it simple", philosophy.
 Players would meet and change for training at Anfield and then board the team bus for the short trip to Melwood.
 After training, they would get the bus back to Anfield to shower and change and get a bite to eat.
-Shankly thus ensured all his players had warmed down correctly and he would keep his players free from injury.
+Shankly thus ensured all his players had warmed down correctly, and he would keep his players free from injury.
 Indeed, in the 1965–66 season, Liverpool finished as champions using just 14 players, and two of those only played a handful of games.

-In January 2001 Liverpool started work on the Millennium Pavilion, a modern facility for players and coaches, designed in part and heavily influenced by then manager Gérard Houllier.
-There is a small covered area for invited spectators.
-Training starts early in the morning with players arriving around 9 a.m.
-The players go through a morning session and are also required to turn in an evening session.